sebapersson/PEtab.jl/docs/src/Julia_condition_specific.md

 # [Condition Specific System/Model Parameters](@id define_conditions)

-In some cases, certain model such like a substrate enzyme binding rate may vary between experimental conditions while other parameters remain constant.
+In some cases, certain model parameters such like a substrate enzyme binding rate may vary between experimental conditions while other parameters remain constant.
 These condition-specific parameters can be defined via the simulation conditions.
 To demonstrate how, let us consider the same enzyme kinetics model as used in the [Creating a PEtab Parameter Estimation Problem in Julia](@ref define_in_julia) tutorial.

 ```julia
 using Catalyst